 The body of work falls into four categories - though distinctive from one another, each informs and influences the other, so there is a play between the more figurative and the purely abstract.
 This, the artist explains, allows the work to have a dynamism and energy and keeps her practice alive and interesting.
 The overarching characterisation of all the work is its joyful stylish elegance and sophistication in texture and form.

-Sara's first solo exhibition was at the Chelsea Gallery and resulted in a feature in the Guardian newspaper.
-Following this early success, her work has been shown in many solo and group exhibitions throughout the UK including shows such as AAF and 20/21 International Art Fair at the Royal College.
-Her work is held in many private collections in the UK and overseas (Canada, Italy, South Africa, Spain and the USA) and Sara has exhibited with Carina Haslam Art for three years in London, Buckinghamshire and at art fairs around the UK.
+Her first solo exhibition was at the Chelsea Gallery and resulted in a feature in The Guardian newspaper.
+She has continued to exhibit with Carina Haslam in group exhibitions throughout the UK and abroad, including shows such as AAF (London, Hong Kong, Singapore and New York) and 20/21 International Art Fair at the Royal College.